Big California wildfires burn on as death toll reaches 7

 “What we’re hearing from the community is that there’s a lot of looting going on,” Hart said.

-Someone entered the vehicle and stole personal items, including a wallet and “drained his bank account,” said Chief Mark Brunton, Cal Fire a battalion chief for the California Department of Forestry and Fire Protection.
+Someone entered the vehicle and stole personal items, including a wallet and “drained his bank account,” said Chief Mark Brunton, a battalion chief for the California Department of Forestry and Fire Protection.

 Holly Hansen, who fled the wine country fire, was among evacuees from the community of Angwin allowed Sunday to return home for one hour to retrieve belongings.
 She and her three dogs waited five hours in her SUV for their turn.
 Among the items she took with her were photos of her pets.

-“It’s horrible, I lived in Sonoma during the (2017) Tubbs Fire, so this is time No. 2 for me.
-It’s horrible when you have to think about what to take,” she said.
+“It’s horrible when you have to think about what to take,” she said.
 “I think it’s a very raw human base emotion to have fear of fire and losing everything.
 It’s frightening.”

-Baker reported from Los Angeles.
-Associated Press journalists Christopher Weber and Aron Ranen contributed, respectively, from Los Angeles and Angwin, California.